rcdevs/nextcloud_openotp_auth/README.md

 the user account in one place, your LDAP Directory (Nextcloud need local accounts to work properly but they are auto generated with LDAP integration app)

 (No more contextual auth, account auto-creation while first Login on OpenOTP, Local OR Remote password validation (avoiding user blocking during configuration), remote password management (handle now by core), Global or per user permission)
+When using Desktop client, you have to generate an Application password in your Dashboard, OpenOTP server is not contacted to authenticate.
+On the other hand, for Mobile application, OpenOTP Plugin handle login requests in the same way as for Application in your Web Browser, e.g. if you have configured Push notification on OpenOTP Authentication Server, you don't have to leave your Mobile, click on the notification and Confirm login.

 ## OPENOTP SERVER